-The stunning city of Bristol is home to a number of truly delicious pasta joints, from five-star innovators in the fresh pasta game, to quaint, family-run establishments with a loyal fanbase - we scoured the streets to bring you the best pasta restaurants the city has to offer!
+The beautiful city of Bristol is home to a number of truly delicious pasta joints, from five-star innovators in the fresh pasta game, to quaint, family-run establishments with a loyal fanbase.
+We’ve scoured the city’s streets to bring you the 7 best pasta restaurants Bristol has to offer.

 Image credit: Pasta Loco

-Pasta Loco prides itself as Bristol’s first fresh pasta restaurant, where they serve a changing menu of stunning and unique dishes.
+Pasta Loco prides itself as Bristol’s first fresh pasta restaurant, where they serve a changing menu of unique dishes.
 Cotham Hill’s family-run eatery cites both Italy and Bristol as inspiration for their menu, which is likewise informed by fresh, seasonal produce, showcasing quality ingredients in simple fashion, in true Italian style.
-Stop by and you may be able to try their delectable fresh bucatini with cream, black pepper and gorgonzola - a simple yet perfectly executed dish that had us wanting more.
-In fact, we’re pretty confident any dish on their menu will probably be mind-blowingly good - sometimes you just know you’ve found a good spot!
-Be sure to wash your dish down with ‘the finest Negroni this side of Florence’, as promised by the Pasta Loco lot - buon appetito!
+Stop by and you may be able to try their freshly made casarecce cacio e pepe – a simple yet perfectly executed dish that had us wanting more.
+In fact, we’re pretty confident any dish on their menu will probably be mind-blowingly good – sometimes you just know you’ve found a good spot.
+Be sure to wash your dish down with ‘the finest Negroni this side of Florence’, as promised by the Pasta Loco lot – buon appetito!

 Image credit: Pasta Ripiena

-Pasta Ripiena is brought to you by the team behind the award-winning Bristol-favourite Pasta Loco.
-Here, they’ve honed their passion for pasta, bringing you the finest filled pasta (hence the name!) you’ll find in any restaurant outside of Italia.
-Though their menu is always consistently brilliant, highlights include the stunning and fresh Ravioli with ricotta and Amalfi lemon, peas, wye valley asparagus and mint butter, or the ravioli with saffron and potato, in a crab bisque, with mussels and fiolaro.
-All their pasta dishes are lovingly handcrafted by the Pasta Ripiena team, using only quality ingredients - something immediately apparent upon first bite.
+Pasta Ripiena is brought to you by the same team that runs Bristol-favourite Pasta Loco.
+Here, they’ve honed their passion for pasta by focusing specifically on authentic filled pasta (pasta ripiena in Italian, hence the name).
+Though their menu is always consistently brilliant, highlights include a stunning fresh ravioli with smoked aubergine, parmesan and pine nuts, or for carnivores, tempting triangoli with Calabrian ‘nduja and wild boar ragú.
+All of their pasta dishes are lovingly handcrafted by the Pasta Ripiena team, using only quality ingredients – something immediately apparent upon first bite.
 And second, and third….

 As with all San Carlo restaurants, San Carlo Bristol is a lavish Italian eatery, celebrating modern Italian Cuisine in a luxurious setting.
-Just a short stroll from the Bristol Hippodrome, San Carlo’s formidable seafood-driven menu features pasta delights such as their spaghetti Vognole with baby clams and punchy garlic and chilli, or similarly bright spaghetti gamberoni piccanti, a fusion of juicy king prawns, salty anchovies, capers and olives, and fresh San Marzano tomato.
-For something a little more comforting, we recommend the rigatoni alla Norma, an dish inspired by the cuisine of the South, featuring creamy aubergine, tomato, basil and garlic, lovingly topped with a lashing of pecorino cheese.
+Just a short stroll from the Bristol Hippodrome, San Carlo’s formidable seafood-driven menu features pasta delights such as their spaghetti vongole with baby clams and punchy garlic and chilli, or similarly bright pasta gamberoni piccanti, a fusion of chilli-flecked king prawns, salty anchovies, briny capers, and fresh San Marzano tomato.
+For something a little more comforting, we recommend the rigatoni alla norma, a dish inspired by the cuisine of the South, featuring creamy aubergine, tomato, basil and garlic, lovingly topped with a lashing of pecorino cheese.

 Image credit: Prego

 Looking for authentic Italian cuisine in a stylish yet relaxed setting?
 Be sure to stop by Prego, in the Westbury Park area of Bristol.
 Not only do Prego offer some pretty delightful pizza, but their pasta dishes are extremely well-executed, and hugely moreish.
-The 12 hour ox cheek ragu is a beautifully hearty dish, with equally robust mezzi rigatoni pasta, and rich flavours of montepulciano and grana padano cheese.
-For a lighter yet equally satisfying choice, try the devon crab linguine, with fresh tomatoes, parsley, lemon and a touch of chilli.
-Showcasing local, fresh ingredients ensures Prego is a solid choice for any diner seeking quality Italian fare.
+For a taste of the Italian coast, try the Devon crab linguine, with fresh tomatoes, parsley, lemon and a touch of chilli.
+Vegetarians are well catered for too, with classics like spinach and ricotta ravioli sat alongside inventive combinations like mafalde with pea, mint and goat’s curd.
+Showcasing local, fresh ingredients ensures Prego is a solid choice for any diner seeking quality pasta in Bristol.